 Various types of biological responses in fish are used to determine exposure to pollution and other environmental stressors.

-Freshwater Invertebrates Ecotoxicology
+Freshwater Invertebrate Ecotoxicology

 Ecotoxicological bioassays with invertebrates are regularly used for assessing and monitoring the impact of pollutants on aquatic ecosystems.